 God of Small Things

-We might (conveniently) consider Arundhati Roy's 1997 - incidentally the only novel she ever wrote (by her own expressed intent, and to date) as a turning point in Indian Anglophone writing.
+We might (conveniently) consider Arundhati Roy's 1997 - for a long time the only novel she wrote (by intent, as she turned to social activism and essay-writing, until Ministry of Utmost Happiness in 2017)) as a turning point in Indian Anglophone writing.
 Turning points are always only convenient handles, and there are certainly continuities crossing this imaginary marker.
 But in some ways it is true that around the end of the 20th C and into the new millenium, the conception of India - and consequently writing in and about India - seems to shift.
 The Anglophone fiction before that seems to be focussed on decolonizing and nationalizing themes and discourses: this took various forms, including the localizing, particularising detail of R. K. Narayan's 'Malgudi' novels (a kind of nationalization through the authenticity of the local), socio-political realism focussing on revealing the condition of certain classes of society (women, lower castes, the rural poor - rather like what happens t8o the English social realist novel of the 19th C), and of course (always) the trauma of partition and the consequences of this for communities and families.
 Social realism is the dominant narrative mode (Rushdie is the prominent exception - his Midnight's Children is in many ways the quintessential partition novel, except that his style is so different from other novels in that category) the tone is often (to varying degrees) sentimentalizing, the setting is quite resolutely within the borders of India.
 Even in later writers (Rohinton Mistry, for example, or in many of Amitav Ghosh's novels with the exception of Calcutta Chromosome and Circle of Reason), of course, we continue to see elements of this mode of writing.

 However, with the turn of the millenium, we see a noticeably new breed of writing.
 In the first place, there is a less consciously literary air to this writing and writers.
 Unlike the deliberately 'writerly' writers of the earlier era, many of whom saw themselves as professional writers of the 'Mann Booker' league (like Rushdie), or were intellectuals or activists who had deep roots in India and were concerned with the condition of Indian society (like the Professor of Creative Writing Barathi Mukherjee, or intellectual and activist Arundhati Roy), many of the next generation were not literary or intellectuals to begin with, but had other careers (Vikas Swarup was a career diplomat, Chetan Bhagan and Gautam Malkani were journalists).
 Many, too, had a more international outlook and/or had less of a rooted connection with Indian history and tradition.
 (Some, like Shani Mootoo or Gautam Malkani, have little or no connection at all with India as a place - as their writing also reflects).
 They also seem more open to or influenced by modes of writing other than social realism or (as it were) high literary magic realism.